 A reduced teaching load is a highly desirable characteristic of an induction program.
 Reduced schedules allow extra planning time for early career teachers, enable mentors and early career teachers to engage effectively and provide the environment for full engagement in induction activities.
+Where possible consideration should be given to the types of classes and subjects offered to early career teachers.
+When allocating the teaching load for early career teachers, schools should consider the higher demands that are associated with different year level cohorts, subjects, and individual classes.

-Acknowledging Aboriginal and Torres Strait Islander Country in induction
+Engaging with Aboriginal and Torres Strait Islander Communities and Country